toddaustin07/Edge-ONVIF-Driver/README.md

 1. Enroll hub in my shared projects Edge channel
 2. Choose to install driver 'ONVIF Video Camera V1'

+### Camera device discovery and SmartThings device creation
 Once the driver is installed to your hub, use the SmartThings mobile app to initiate an Add device -> Scan nearby devices.
 Your ONVIF-compliant IP cameras will be discovered and SmartThings devices added to the 'No room assigned' room.

-After discovery is complete, go in to each device Settings screen and set the configuration options described below.

 ## Usage